getpatchwork/patchwork/docs/deployment.md

 risk.

 Next we require Python.
-If not already installed, then you should do so now. patchwork supports both Python 2.7 and Python 3.3+, though we would suggest using the latter to ease future upgrades:
+If not already installed, then you should do so now.
+Patchwork supports both Python 2.7 and Python 3.3+, though we would suggest using the latter to ease future upgrades:

     $ sudo apt-get install python3  # or 'python' if using Python 2.7